-Click Leuca to Lecce to see photos on a Google Album.
+Click the photo above to see an Album for Part 2 of our bike tour.
 Close the window to return to this page.

 Oct 11-13 2017